 SWOCC In Pictures

 Traditional and contemporary Christmas music was featured at the 1966 Third Annual Christmas Concert.
-Orchestra, and Band, and the Bay Area "Messiah Choir" under the direction of the Rev. Howard Hannon.
+The program featured the College-Community Choir, Orchestra, and Band, and the Bay Area "Messiah Choir" under the direction of the Rev. Howard Hannon.